aquizon/FindMyRecipes/README.md

 * List of ingredients without quantities (to be used in the Generate Recipes algorithm)
 * List of instructions
 * Image filename
-* Boolen indicating if the recipe was favorited
+* Boolean indicating if the recipe was favorited
 * HeartButton

 ### Ingredient.java